 Natural Language Processing with NoSQL and JavaScript

-Natural Language Processing (NLP) is part of Artifical Intelligence.
-More precisely NLP is applying Machine Learning models to text and language.
-There are a number of tasks that we can achieve using NLP - think about Google translate or Siri from Apple.
-These are all NLP algorithms in action.
+Natural Language Processing (NLP) sits inside Artificial Intelligence.
+More precisely, it’s about applying Machine Learning models to text and language.
+There are loads of tasks you can pull off with NLP.
+Think about Google Translate, or Siri.
+Those are NLP algorithms doing their thing.

-In this article we'll see how to apply sentiment analysis on film (movie) reviews.
-Sentiment analysis means, that, based on an unknown review, an algorithm can decide whether a newly added review is positive (i.e. the review liked the film) or negative (i.e. the reviewer did not like the film).
+In this article, we’ll apply sentiment analysis to film reviews.
+Sentiment analysis means an algorithm can look at an unknown review and decide whether it’s positive (the reviewer liked the film) or negative (the reviewer didn’t).

-We'll create a Node.js application that will accept a review (a sentence passed in as an argument) and it'll determine whether that review is positive or negative.
+We’ll build a Node.js application that accepts a review (a sentence passed in as an argument) and determines whether it’s positive or negative.

 Supervised machine learning

-We are going to be using supervised machine learning - which means that we'll provide our algorithm some training data (training examples).
-The training data will consists of sentences and an output.
-These are often times referred to as input (an input vector, or the independent variable).
-The output is going to be whether that sentence is a positive one or a negative one (this is the dependent variable).
+We’re going to use supervised machine learning.
+That means we’ll feed our algorithm some training data (training examples).
+The training data consists of sentences and an output.
+These are often called an input (an input vector, or the independent variable).
+The output tells us whether that sentence is positive or negative (the dependent variable).

-Supervised machine learning is called this way because we are providing training data to the algorithm and the algorithm can learn from the dataset and make predictions.
+Supervised machine learning gets its name because we’re providing training data to the algorithm.
+The algorithm learns from the dataset and makes predictions.

-Unsupervised machine learning on the other hand uses unlabeled data and some algorithms such as clustering to make sense of the data.
-Algorithms will group data together and make predictions based on that in an unsupervised environment.
+Unsupervised machine learning, on the other hand, uses unlabelled data and algorithms like clustering to make sense of things.
+Algorithms group data together and make predictions based on those groupings.

-In order to teach our algorithm sentiments, we need to go through a number of steps - six steps to be more precise.
-But before investigating what these steps are, let's take a look the data itself.
+To teach our algorithm sentiments, we need to move through six steps.
+But before looking at those steps, let’s examine the data itself.

 The data